parallaxsecond/parsec-book/src/parsec_service/system_architecture.md

 operating system kernel (without full virtualisation).
 This is not the only possible deployment pattern, and many of the concepts in this document could be adapted to suit other deployments.

-## Status Note

-This is preliminary documentation.
-It may be incomplete, and is subject to change without notice.

 ## Overview

 The security service provides an API to key storage and cryptographic operations.
 This API is based